Master of Public Administration

 Interplay between public policy and program administration in federal government.
 Discussion of administrators' role in policy development, administrative discretion in implementing policy, use of political resources by administrators.

-CRJU 405 Policy
+CRJU 405 PP

 Criminal Justice Policy